9 Do’s and Don’ts of Nonprofit Social Media

 Automation

 Don’t: Use too much automation.
-While automation is great for posting links to your blog, newsletter, or website, you want to move beyond automation to ensure your social media posts have a personal touch.
+While automation and AI-powered tools are great for scheduling posts and analyzing performance, you want to move beyond automation to ensure your social media posts have a personal touch.

 Do: Start conversation.
 Asking questions is an ideal way to generate responses and engagement.
 Also make sure you answer any questions, address complaints and promptly respond to comments.
+While chatbots can handle basic supporter inquiries, maintain human oversight for meaningful interactions.
 Use your social media channels as a readymade customer service tool.

 Hashtags